Calendar era: Regnal years of Roman emperors

 Another system that is less commonly found than might be thought was the use of the regnal year of the Roman emperor.
-At first, Augustus indicated the year of his reign by counting how many times he had held the office of consul, and how many times the Roman Senate had granted him Tribunican powers, carefully observing the fiction that his powers came from these offices granted to him, rather than from his own person or the many legions under his control.
+At first, Augustus indicated the year of his reign by counting how many times he had held the office of consul, and how many times the Roman Senate had granted him the power of a tribune (tribunicia potestas, abbr.
+TRP), carefully observing the fiction that his powers came from these offices granted to him, rather than from his own person or the many legions under his control.
 His successors followed his practice until the memory of the Roman Republic faded (about AD 200), when they began to use their regnal year openly.

 Dating from the Roman conquest

 Some regions of the Roman Empire dated their calendars from the date of Roman conquest, or the establishment of Roman rule.

-The Spanish era counted the years from 38 BC, probably the date of a new tax imposed by the Roman Republic on the subdued population of Iberia.
-The date marked the establishment of Roman rule in Spain and was used in official documents in Portugal, Aragon, Valencia, and in Castile, into the 14th century.
-This system of calibrating years fell to disuse in 1381 and was replaced by today's Anno Domini.
+The Spanish era, or the Era of Caesar, counted the years from 38 BC and, although the exact reasons for this are unknown, it is usually attributed to either the levy of a general tax from the known world by Octavian or the end of the roman conquest of the peninsula during the civil war of the Second Triumvirate.
+Either way the date traditionally marks the establishment of Roman rule in Spain and was used in official documents by the Suebian and Visigothic kingdoms and later in Portugal, Aragon, Valencia, Castile, and southern France.
+This system of calibrating years fell to disuse in the Early Modern Age and was replaced by today's Anno Domini.
+The months and years are the same as the Julian Calendar.

 Throughout the Roman and Byzantine periods, the Decapolis and other Hellenized cities of Syria and Palestine used the Pompeian era, counting dates from the Roman general Pompey's conquest of the region in 63 BC.

 Maya

-A different form of calendar was used to track longer periods of time, and for the inscription of calendar dates (i.e., identifying when one event occurred in relation to others).
+A different form of Maya calendar was used to track longer periods of time, and for the inscription of calendar dates (i.e., identifying when one event occurred in relation to others).
 This form, known as the Long Count, is based upon the number of elapsed days since a mythological starting-point.
 According to the calibration between the Long Count and Western calendars accepted by the great majority of Maya researchers (known as the GMT correlation), this starting-point is equivalent to 11 August, 3114 BC in the proleptic Gregorian calendar or 6 September in the Julian calendar (−3113 astronomical).